flesler/config-node/README.md

 ## Similar Projects

 - [flatiron/nconf](https://github.com/flatiron/nconf) - If you need all that, this one is the best.
-It has it all.
+It has it all
-- [lorenwest/node-config](https://github.com/lorenwest/node-config) - It's good, but too complex for me.
-I'd never need things like file watching(use nodemon).
+- [lorenwest/node-config](https://github.com/lorenwest/node-config) - Good, too complex for me.
+I'd never need things like file watching(use nodemon)
 - [dominictarr/config-chain](https://github.com/dominictarr/config-chain) - Very cool one, too complex for most simple cases
+- [dominictarr/rc](https://github.com/dominictarr/rc) - It's great, more oriented to loading files from outside the project
+- [pgte/konphyg](https://github.com/pgte/konphyg) - Also great, but only JSON and does failed filesystem reads in most cases
 - Feel free to suggest others, these are the ones I found and used for inspiration

 ## Why use this project over others